Matias0422/quake_log_parse/README.md

 ### About

-The Quake Log Parser project parses a Quake 3 game log file and generates a report for each match.
+The Quake Log Parser project parses a Quake 3 Arena game log file and generates a report for each match.
 Below is an example of a generated report:

 ```ruby
 {